 Housing costs in Port Hueneme are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-Unlike some cities, Port Hueneme isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Port Hueneme are a mix of both white- and blue-collar jobs.
+Port Hueneme is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Port Hueneme is a city of sales and office workers, service providers, and managers.
-There are especially a lot of people living in Port Hueneme who work in office and administrative support (15.04%), sales jobs (11.29%), and food service (7.45%).
+There are especially a lot of people living in Port Hueneme who work in office and administrative support (15.14%), sales jobs (11.22%), and food service (6.88%).

 Port Hueneme is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-The per capita income in Port Hueneme in 2010 was $22,352, which is lower middle income relative to California, and middle income relative to the rest of the US.
-This equates to an annual income of $89,408 for a family of four.
+The per capita income in Port Hueneme in 2010 was $23,465, which is middle income relative to California and the nation.
+This equates to an annual income of $93,860 for a family of four.
 However, Port Hueneme contains both very wealthy and poor people as well.

 The most common language spoken in Port Hueneme is English.
 Other important languages spoken here include Spanish and Tagalog.